-3. Problem formulation for a single-link singlewavelength network be the system state space and s_t denote the state of the system at time t.
+In this section, we consider a single-link path which has only one wavelength to carry traffic streams.
+Let n_k denote the number of class c_k calls currently in the system.
+Therefore, a K-component vector, $(n_1, n_2, ..., n_K)$, can completely characterize the system.
+Let be the system state space and s_t denote the state of the system at time t.
 Based on the statistical assumptions, $\{s_t, t \geq 0\}$ is a continuous-time Markov chain whose transitions are either the event of an arrival or a departure of a call.
 For the sake of simplicity, the index t is no longer mentioned in the notation.